Why Bathing Was Uncommon in Medieval Europe

 - Why Sideburns are Called Sideburns

 - If most of the entire populace smelling rancid wasn’t enough, during Medieval times in Europe, the streets of cities tended to be coated in feces and urine thanks to people tossing the contents of their chamber pots into the streets.
 As one 16th century nobleman noted “the streets resembled a fetid stream of turbid water.”
 He also noted that he had to keep a scented handkerchief held under his nose in order to keep himself from vomiting when walking the streets.
 If that wasn’t enough, butchers slaughtered animals in the streets and would leave the unusable bits and blood right on the ground.
 One can only imagine how people survived the stench on sun-baked summer days.
+(This was actually a problem in some regions until very recently in history- see The Great Stench of 1858)

 - Interestingly, during the Middle Ages, people surprisingly did pay some attention to dental hygiene.
 Teeth were cleaned by rubbing them with a cloth and mixtures of herbs including the ashes of burnt rosemary.